Frequently Asked Questions About Wisconsin Insurance Claims

 Can I Obtain Emergency Financial Assistance after A Covered Loss?

 Typically, yes.
-We find that this commonly occurs after fire losses and other major disaster claims where the homeowners are unable to live in their home.
-Most homeowners policies provide payments for your living expenses following a loss.
+We find that this commonly occurs after fire losses and other major disaster claims where the homeowners are unable to live in their homes.
+Most homeowner’s policies provide payments for your living expenses following a loss.
 These payments are usually part of your homeowner’s policy coverage for ALEs.
 Most policies provide payments for your costs to stay in a hotel or a temporary apartment immediately following the loss.
 Many insurance companies will provide emergency expense coverage money to purchase lost property or make emergency repairs to your home.
 You will need to document your expenses.
 So keep your receipts!

 How can I preserve my Wisconsin Insurance Claim?